biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 >>>>> - the **name** and **signature** of the person authorized to send the samples and that person's title/position
 >>>>> - **For CITES species**, the appendix to which they belong must be specified (I, II, III)
 >>>>>
->>>>> Jouni Aspi (Jouni.Aspi@oulu.fi) as the head of the CITES-registered Zoologcal Museum in Oulu has to sign the document: https://biodiversitygenomicsorg.wordpress.com/wp-content/uploads/2026/03/tieteellinen-vaihto-lipuke_fi_en2010.pdf
+>>>>> Jouni Aspi (Jouni.Aspi@oulu.fi) as the head of the CITES-registered Zoological Museum in Oulu has to sign the document: https://biodiversitygenomicsorg.wordpress.com/wp-content/uploads/2026/03/tieteellinen-vaihto-lipuke_fi_en2010.pdf
 >>>>>
 >>>>> Fill out the form and send us a copy of the label (at least the bottom part) by post or email cites@syke.fi.
 Syke archives the labels.
 You should also archive the copies in your institute so that the numbering of the tickets goes smoothly when you have several labels during the year.
 >>>>>